10up/eight-day-week/readme.txt

 == Description ==

 Eight Day Week provides a set of tools to manage your print workflow directly in your WordPress dashboard–right where your posts are!
-Primarily, it offers an interface to group, label, and manage the workflow status of posts in a printed \"Issue\".
+Primarily, it offers an interface to group, label, and manage the workflow status of posts in a printed "Issue".
 It also offers one-click export to an XML file specifically formatted for import into InDesign, providing a means to shifting the focus to further preparing your content for publication in print.

 == Installation ==